 Your surgeon removes the cancer along with a border of healthy tissue around it, usually a few millimetres wide.
 This lowers the risk of the cancer coming back.
 Your surgeon might call this a clear margin of tissue.

 The tissue sample is sent to the lab to find out more about the cancer and to check that the border of tissue around the tumour is free of cancer cells.

 You have a general anaesthetic for a wide local excision and will stay in hospital overnight.
-You will have some pain after the surgery and your penis may be swollen for a week to 10 days.
+You will have some pain after the surgery and your penis may be swollen for one or two weeks.

 You may need to have the glans (head) of your penis removed.
 This operation is called a glansectomy.

-Your surgeon will remove the head of your penis before doing a skin graft to make a new head.
-You usually have the skin taken from your thigh.
+Your surgeon will remove the head of your penis.
+You might have a skin graft to make a new head.
+This is not suitable for everyone.
+To do this you usually have the skin taken from your thigh.
 After this operation your penis will look like a circumcised penis.
 You should be able to have sex after this operation.
 You might notice a change in sensation.
 You are more likely to spray urine when passing urine after a glansectomy.
 Talk to your specialist nurse if this is a problem for you.
 They might suggest a male funnel to help to direct the urine stream.
 You might find it easier to sit down to pass urine.

-After a glansectomy operation you have a tube to drain the urine from your bladder (catheter) for 1 to 2 weeks.
-You may need to be on bed rest for a day or so.
+After a glansectomy operation you have a tube to drain the urine from your bladder (catheter) for 7 to 10 days.
+You may need to be on bed rest for a day or so if you had a skin graft.
 This gives the skin graft the best chance of healing well.
 You need to try not to rub or brush against the skin graft on your penis for the first couple of weeks.

 The stitches on your penis are dissolvable.
 You might have a dressing stitched in place on the penis graft.
 Your nurse removes these in the outpatient clinic 1 to 2 weeks or so after your operation.
 They usually take out your catheter at the same time.